slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ## Communicating source levels

 SLSA source level details are communicated using attestations.
+These attestations either refer to a source revision itself or provide context needed to evaluate an attestation that _does_ refer to a revision.

 There are two broad categories of source attestations within the source track: